bytecodealliance/jco/EXAMPLE.md

-## JSCT Example Workflow
+## JCO Example Workflow

-Given an existing Wasm Component, `jsct` provides the tooling necessary to work with this Component fully natively in JS.
+Given an existing Wasm Component, `jco` provides the tooling necessary to work with this Component fully natively in JS.

 For an example, consider a Component `cowsay.wasm`: